ILoveEveryone24/Gator/README.md

   ```
 (This will be automated in the near future)

+You will also need to "git clone" the repository and run "gator init ..." command from there the first time to run all the migrations.
+Alternatively, you can run the migrations from the "sql/schema" directory manually or with "goose".
+(This will be automated in the near future)

 ## Installation

 To install Gator, you can use the following Go command: